 - Ensuring doors to cleaning rooms are locked on wards that have children and vulnerable patients present;

-In areas such as neo-natal units and intensive care (ICU), where infection risk is at its highest, it may be suitable to install a TMV Type 1 due to the fact that patients do not use the outlets.
+In areas such as neo-natal units and intensive care (ICU), where infection risk is at its highest, it may be suitable to install a TMV Type 1 since patients are not exposed to the hot water but can be exposed to Legionella bacteria through aerosolisation.
 The Legionella risk assessment should consider this and advise an appropriate course of action.

 Conflict with Bacterial Growth

-Installation of TMV’s increases the risk of bacterial growth due to their complexity and components.
+Installation of TMVs can increase the risk of bacterial growth due to their complexity and component make-up.

-Editors Note: The information provided in this blog is correct at date of original publication - August 2017.
+Editors Note: The information provided in this blog is correct at the date of original publication – August 2017.
+(Revised November 2023)